mskim/rlayout/README.md

 2014 9 23
+ 1. Dovira heading top and bottom margin or should heading height be set with layout_width
+ 1. first line indent
+ 1. newline in body text with carriage return
+ 1. chapter heading only header
+ 1. book title and page number footer on left side
+ 1. chapter title and page number footer on right side
+ 1. footer page number font is different from footer title text

+2014 9 23
  Paragraph Object
  TextColumn
  TextBox linking

 2014 9 22
  svg generation Image

 svg generation for Container
 do not wrap into a svg <svg></svg>, do not make it multiple page svg use rect or graphic shape, fill, and line

 2014 9 19
  Using DRb

  Using DRb & Git

  Using Git

 	setup account at bitbucket or github with user name rlayout this account will serve all the clents for the site